thibmonsel/GPUSandbox/README.md

 ### File `parallelReduceUnroll2.cu`

-**Summary** : Third example of the parallel reduction operator in CUDA.
+**Summary** : Fifth example of the parallel reduction operator in CUDA.

 **Concepts used** :
-- Implemented Interleaved based parallel reduction method
-- Dealt with warp divergence by using CUDA primitives.
+- Dealt with warp divergence by using CUDA primitives in Interleaved based parallel reduction method.

 **TakeAways** : Used `__shfl_down_sync` that allows the data exchange to be performed between registers, and is more efficient than going through shared memory, which requires a load, a store and an extra register to hold the address.